Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 The current Elevate Gen 5 HR sensor is a recent innovation with ECG capabilities.
 That tech will eventually be rolled to most watch ranges over the next 3 (three) years in some form, but I’m not at all excited by the prospect and suspect that much of the SPORTS market won’t be as well.
 Wrist-based ECG is highly limited and nothing like what is offered by Fourth Frontier X2.
 Garmin needs ECG approval in multiple geographies, which is slowing its rollout.

 So, where are the next-gen HR sensors that can sense novel biomarkers?
 Apple is supposedly lining up its new sensor package for 2025, so it’s plausible that conservative Garmin could sneak ahead of cautious Apple.
-Things will become clearer in the first half of 2024 *IF* the more aggressive Asian brands introduce new (sensor) technologies.
+Things will become more apparent in the first half of 2024 *IF* the more aggressive Asian brands introduce new (sensor) technologies.
 Where they lead, Garmin and Apple follow soon after.

 Next Gen Sports Sensors for 2023 and beyond – Lactate, blood pressure, hydration, creatinine